Camium02/ICE-3111-Computer_Vision/Labs/Lab-08/C-CXX.md

     - [centre-3.jpg](centre-3.jpg)
     - [right-3.jpg](right-3.jpg)
 - Move them in the same directory as `CMakeLists.txt`.
 - Edit the `CMakeLists.txt` file again, this time to copy the image in your binary directory.
-This way it will be easy for `panorama.cxx` to locate the input video files.
+This way it will be easy for `panorama.cxx` to locate the input image files.

     ```cmake
     #FILE (COPY "${CMAKE_CURRENT_SOURCE_DIR}/left-1.jpg"